titipata/penn-events-calendar/README.md

 # Events at the University of Pennsylvania

 All events happening at the University of Pennsylvania event with built-in search and recommendation engine.
-The repository contains **backend** and **frontend (gatsby_site)**.

 ### Backend

 We use Python as our backend.
 Backend mainly contains scripts to fetch events from Penn, search and recommendation API using [hug](https://www.hug.rest/), and index fetched events to `elasticsearch`.
+The hug backend is set by default to run on port `8888` and elasticsearch is run on port `9200`.
-See `backend` folder on how to run the backend scripts
+See `backend` folder on how to run the backend scripts.

 ### Frontend

-We use react-js as a front-end.
+We use react-js as a frontend.
+The frontend is located in `gatsby_site` folder.
 Before running, make sure that you have recent version of `npm` installed (NodeJS 8+).

-In order to run the web-application, if it is the first time, you need to install `gatsby-cli`:
+If it is the first time, you need to install `gatsby-cli`.

 ```sh
 # only once on first time